OOI-RCA-APL/ceres/docs/writing-a-driver.md

 ## Binary Protocols

 For instruments that send binary data instead of text, use `BinaryParticle` or `BinaryRegexParticle` instead of `RegexParticle`.
-These use `struct.unpack()` to extract fields from fixed-layout binary frames.
+These describe fixed-layout binary frames with `struct`-style formats and extract each field into the particle's data.

 ## Production Patterns